Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 ## 5.1 Attribute Combinations

-Equipment differentiates in the bonuses it provides.
-Generally any armor/weapon has either 3 or 4 attributes.that it gives.
+Equipment differentiates in the boni it provides.
+Generally any armor/weapon has either 3 or 4 attributes.
 On lower level equipment it is however normal to only get one or two stats from it.
 One exclusion from that is the celestial attribute combination, which provides 7 attributes.
 Depending on the rarity and type of equipment the amount of stats differs.

 ![Statsheet](img/en/stats.png)